lisp-mirror/trivial-utilities/README.md

 - [macro] AIF TEST THEN &OPTIONAL ELSE

-    Similar to the normal @IF, but binds the result of TEST via @LET to IT.
+    Similar to the normal IF, but binds the result of TEST via LET to IT.

 - [macro] AWHEN TEST &BODY THEN

-    Similar to the normal @WHEN, but binds the result of TEST via @LET to IT.
+    Similar to the normal WHEN, but binds the result of TEST via LET to IT.

 - [macro] AUNLESS TEST &BODY ELSE

-    Similar to the normal @UNLESS, but binds the result of TEST via @LET to IT.
+    Similar to the normal UNLESS, but binds the result of TEST via LET to IT.

 - [macro] APROG1 FIRST &BODY BODY

-    Similar to the normal @PROG1, but binds the result of FIRST via @LET to IT and returns IT.
+    Similar to the normal PROG1, but binds the result of FIRST via LET to IT and returns IT.

 - [macro] BLAMBDA PARMS &BODY BODY

-    Similar to @LAMBDA, but defines an unnamed @BLOCK from which one can @RETURN.
+    Similar to LAMBDA, but defines an unnamed BLOCK from which one can RETURN.

 - [macro] ALAMBDA PARMS &BODY BODY

-    Similar to @LAMBDA, but defines SELF via @LABELS which contains the BODY.
+    Similar to LAMBDA, but defines SELF via LABELS which contains the BODY.
 SELF can be referenced in BODY.

 - [generic-function] FLATTEN OBJ